jrd261/exp-docs/mydoc/mydoc_generating_pdfs.md

 ```
 {% endraw %}

-For more detail about using `unless` in conditional logic, see {{site.data.mydoc.mydoc_urls.mydoc_conditional_logic.link}}.
+For more detail about using `unless` in conditional logic, see {{site.data.urls.mydoc_conditional_logic.link}}.
 What this code means is "run this code unless this value is the case."

 ## Overriding Bootstrap Print Styles